 William Campbell (b.
 1969) is a composer, performer and teacher whose music may be heard over radio stations, at conferences and festivals, in concert halls, faith communities, movie theaters, and dance and dramatic events.
 He has been awarded with honors of scholarship and teaching from the San Francisco Conservatory of Music, the University of Oregon and Pima Community College, and in 2011 was inducted as a Salpointe Catholic High School Distinguished Alumni (Tucson, AZ).
 Composition awards include multiple ASCAPPlus Awards, the Penfield Music Commission Project Composition Prize (2006), a Waging Peace International Composition Special Honor (2003), a Tucson/Pima Arizona Arts Fellowship (1999) and the 1995 Jim Highsmith Award from the San Francisco Conservatory of Music for his orchestral work, Sinfonietta.
 In 2011 the Kennedy Center American Collegiate Theater Festival awarded his original score for a new adaptation for Oedipus Rex.

 William is a member of ASCAP and CCLI, the American Composers Forum, and a past board member of the Iowa Composers Forum.
 He earned degrees from the University of Arizona (B.M.), the San Francisco Conservatory of Music (M.M.), and the University of Oregon (Ph.D.).
 His dissertation was Earth Mass, a contemporary ecological, liturgical expression.
-He has led contemporary music at churches for over 20 years, and is the coordinator of contemporary music at St. Paul Lutheran Church in Davenport, Iowa.
+He has led contemporary music at churches for over 20 years, and is the Director of Contemporary Music at St. Paul Lutheran Church in Davenport, Iowa.
 A passionate educator, he teaches music theory, composition, technology and world music classes to future composers and musicians.
-Previously at Pima Community College and Missouri State University, he is currently Professor of Music Theory & Composition, and Chair of the Music Department at St. Ambrose University in Davenport, Iowa, where he has been on faculty since 2005.
+Previously at Pima Community College and Missouri State University, he is Professor of Music Theory & Composition at St. Ambrose University in Davenport, Iowa, was department chair for eight years, and served on faculty since 2005.